 Limits on Funding

-The GRO may fund social events up to $750 per event and academic events up to $500 per event.
+- The GRO may fund events up to $1000 per event.

-The amount of funding spent on food must not exceed $12 per person.
+- The amount of funding spent on food must not exceed $12 per graduate student attending the event.

 - The GRO will not approve funding for events after they have occurred, except for in extreme circumstances when approved by the GC with a supermajority vote.

 Steps for Requesting Funds